 Bank balances and deposits are held with banks and financial institution counterparties, which are highly rated.
-The Company considers that its bank balances have low credit risk based on the external credit ratings of the counterparties.
+As at 31 December 2022, the 12 month ECL computed on bank balances was insignificant.

-Trade and other receivables and finance lease receivable
+Trade and other receivables and finance lease receivables

 The trade receivables, contract assets and finance lease receivable arise on dealing with only one customer, MEW of the State of Kuwait.
-Credit risk with respect to trade receivables, contract assets and finance lease receivable are considered very low as they relate to sovereign risk.
+Credit risk with respect to trade receivables, contract assets and finance lease receivable are considered low as they relate to sovereign risk.